c1923036/online-bank/README.md

 #### MyFlatpage
 The MyFlatpages model is for holding your own custom pages on the site.
 You can configure where on the site you want the page to appear with the URL field, if you want it to appear on the navbar, and or the footer.
 Fundamentally, you can enter your own custom HTML to appear on the page.

+Bootstrap 5 has been included for the convenience of creating templates.

 #### outerTemplate and innerTemplate
 The outerTemplate model is an HTML upload that allows a user to apply and add a template to their site.
 The outer template represents the sections of the HTML page that should appear sitewide.
 As can be seen in the example below the outer template is made up of a header, footer and margins.
 The innerTemplate is also an HTML template upload allowing a user to apply a template to a flatpage.
 The inner template sits within the outer template and is applied on a page-by-page basis.
 As can be seen in the example below the innerTemplate is the centre of the page excluding the margins.